 Find a patient manager.

-However, this trading is largely counterproductive.10 Even among funds in the highest quintile active share, the least-patient quintile suffered a negative net alpha of -1.94%.
-Those funds in the highest quintile of both active share and patience, however, were an enormous success for their investors, generating a net alpha of 2.3%.
+Data also shows that, like high active share managers, patient investors tend to outperform.13 Even among funds in the highest quintile active share, the least-patient quintile suffered a negative net alpha of -1.94%.
+Those funds in the highest quintile of both active share and patience, however, were an enormous success for their investors, generating a net alpha of 2.22%.

 Other alpha sources.

-- Invest in smaller funds.13 Smaller funds are more agile, have less price impact when they trade, and can take positions in smaller, less-analyzed assets.
+- Invest in smaller funds.16 Smaller funds are more agile, have less price impact when they trade, and can take positions in smaller, less-analyzed assets.

-- Hold concentrated portfolios.14 Managers best ideas outperform, but their other holdings do not.
+- Hold concentrated portfolios.17 Managers best ideas tend to outperform, but their other holdings do not.
 Therefore, portfolios should be concentrated among a manager's best ideas.

-- Be a contrarian.15 Funds that deviate aggressively from their peers outperform.
+- Be a contrarian.18 Funds that deviate aggressively from their peers outperform.
 You can't outperform by doing the same thing everyone else is doing.

 At Bireme, we take this research into account when devising our strategies and portfolios.
 Our relatively small size allows us to buy small-cap stocks that others must avoid, and gives us the agility and flexibility to pursue niche ideas.
 Our Fundamental Value strategy holds concentrated, contrarian positions.

 Headlines say that active underperforms passive on average.
-But research also says that by looking at some simple manager attributes, investors can find active managers who will substantially outperform.
+But research also says that by looking at some simple manager attributes, investors can find active managers that are more likely to outperform.